 Natural Capital (Environmental-Economic) Accounting is a new knowledge field for Farm Business Management.
-This report applies a Natural Capital Accounting and Environmental Profit and Loss approach to calculate the impact of the farm's management on its Natural Capital.
+This report applies a Natural Capital Accounting and Environmental Profit and Loss approach to calculate the impact of the farms Natural Capital on Farm Business Performance.